Level/levelup/README.md

 <b><code>batch.write([callback])</code></b>

 Commit the queued operations for this batch.
 All operations not *cleared* will be written to the database atomically, that is, they will either all succeed or fail with no partial commits.
-The optional `callback` will be called when the operation has completed with an *error* argument if an error has occurred.
+The optional `callback` will be called when the operation has completed with an *error* argument if an error has occurred; if no `callback` is supplied and an error occurs then this method will `throw` a `WriteError`.

 --------------------------------------------------------